 7. Educator expenses

-Educators working at the elementary or secondary level can deduct up to $250 of out-of-pocket expenses related to their job.
+Educators working at the elementary or secondary level can deduct up to $300 of out-of-pocket expenses related to their job.
 These costs can include computers, classroom supplies and professional development courses, among other things.
-For 2021, the deduction also includes protective equipment such as face masks and sanitizer used to prevent the spread of coronavirus.
+The deduction also includes protective equipment such as face masks and sanitizer used to prevent the spread of coronavirus.

 8. Alimony paid

 If you are making alimony payments to a former spouse, you may be able to deduct those payments from your income.
 However, this deduction does not apply to everyone.
 As the IRS says: